andreihh/chronolens/README.md

 ## Building

-To build this project, run `./gradlew build`.
+To build the project, run `./gradlew build`.

-To build the `cli` artifact, run the following command after building the
+To build the executable artifacts, run the following command:
-project: `./gradlew fatJar`.
-This will create the `metanalysis-cli-$version-all.jar` artifact in `metanalysis-cli/build/libs/`.
+`./gradlew release`.
+This will create the `metanalysis` (for Linux and OSX) and `metanalysis.exe` (for Windows) artifacts in `build/`.

 ## Documentation